janak21/News-Necromancer/frontend/README.md

 - **React Router**: Client-side routing for navigation
 - **Framer Motion**: Smooth animations and transitions
 - **Responsive Design**: Works on desktop and mobile devices
+- **Data Persistence**: Automatic localStorage persistence for feeds and preferences
+- **Data Management**: Export, import, and clear your haunted data

 ## Project Structure